ohhericle/SQL/README.md

-# Collection of all my programs & projects done in SQL
+# Code

--
+Please place your code for the project in this directory.